ndiego/genesis-featured-page-advanced/readme.txt

 == Changelog ==

+= 1.8.0 =
+* Added option to set the target and rel attributes on all links - per user request
+* Fixed issue were a custom linked widget would occasionally not display properly

 = 1.7.1 =
 * Fixed image sizing bug when there is no image link

 = 1.7.0 =
-* Added option to insert More Text on new line (wrapped in a div)
+* Added option to insert More Text on new line (wrapped in a div) - per user request
-* Added support for adjusting the size of custom images
+* Added support for adjusting the size of custom images - per user request

 = 1.6.0 =
 * Added internal support for centering images - per user request